 As an anecdote, it is interesting to mention that a hundred years later, again a Frisian merchant in Britain pops up.
 This time in the city of York.
 It is not nice too, what he did.
 This merchant killed the son of a count.
 Because of this incident, the whole Frisian colony, apparently permanently living in York, had to leave the country.
 Cleryman Ludger, later Saint Ludger (read out posts Liudger, the first Frisian apostle and One of history’s enlightening hikes, that of Bernlef to read more about him) was instructed by Alcuin to accompany the Frisian merchants back home to Frisia.
 This to great chagrin of Ludger, who had just returned from Frisia, and had hoped to devote himself to study for a while.
 Now, much too quick, he ended up in barren, wet and heathen Frisia again.
 The story is recorded in the ninth-century Vita sancti Liudgerii.

 Slaves were an integral part of early-medieval society.
 Taking slaves during battle or during a raid, was simply the thing you did.
 How important the trade in slaves was the Frisian traders, is hard to tell from the old texts.
+When large parts of Frisia became to fell under Frankish thus Christian rule, selling slaves to pagans was no longer allowed; Title XVII of the late eighth-century Lex Frisionum.
+Selling slave to fellow Christians, of course, was allowed still.
 Taking slaves was still a common practice during the Viking Age, centuries later.
 It even existed already during Late Antiquity.
-The Roman historian Tacitus described how sea pirates of the Usipi tribe were defeated in a battle on the River Rhine by the Frisians (Frisii) in the year AD 82 and sold as slaves.
+The Roman historian Tacitus described how sea pirates of the Usipi tribe were defeated in a battle on the River Rhine by the Frisians (Frisii or Fresones) in the year AD 82 and sold as slaves.